Sainsbury's: Brand match

 In 2011, Sainsbury's introduced brand match which matched the prices of rival supermarket chains.
 In March 2014, it stopped matching prices with Tesco.
 In August 2015 it rolled out the match pricing online.
 In April 2016, it stopped the brand match completely, but still allowed customers to use the vouchers for two weeks after the offer closed.
 Tesco took Sainsbury's brand match vouchers for two months after the offer finished.

 Brand ambassadors

 2000–2011: Jamie Oliver was the public face of Sainsbury's, appearing on television and radio advertisements and in-shop promotional material.
 The deal earned him an estimated £1.2 million every year.
 In the first two years of these advertisements were estimated to have given Sainsbury's an extra £1 billion of sales or £200 million gross profit.

 2010–2017: Paralympic swimmer Ellie Simmonds was a Sainsbury's Active Kids ambassador.

-2012–2014: Former footballer David Beckham was a Sainsbury's Active Kids ambassador, in a deal that was claimed to be worth over £3.5 million.
+2012–2014: Former footballer David Beckham was a Sainsbury's Active Kids ambassador, in a deal that was claimed to be worth more than £3.5 million.